Meadowsys/wiwi/src/serialiser/spec.md

 It is recommended, but not required, for all object types to sort the entries by key, from "least" to "greatest", if possible.
 That way, the same data written into an object will be deterministic.

-## Specialisation types spec
+## Specialisation types

 In here are types that don't add any more basic data types.
 But, they offer shortcut ways to encode common structured data patterns, in order to help reduce size even further.

 ### Object array (key deduping)

-When you have an array of objects, often times all the objects will have a very similar, if not identical, set of keys to each other, This optimisation keeps track of _all_ the different keys (_all_ of them, even if they only appear once), assigns them an ID, then stores them at the head of the array.
-Each object will then, instead of encoding the keys, encode the ID.
+When you have an array of objects, often times all the objects will have a very similar, if not identical, set of keys to each other, This optimisation keeps track of _all_ the different keys (_all_ of them, even if they only appear once), assigns them an ID, then stores them together in the front of the array.
+Each object will then, instead of encoding the keys, encode the ID of the key.

 - Marker
+- Variants info
+  - number of unique keys
+  - number of objects (array len)
+  - number of k/v pairs per object (every object has this to encode the amount of key value pairs it has)
-- number of keys.
-This is the keys part of the variant type
+- number of unique keys, encoded using the "number of unique keys" variant type
-- for each key
-  - write the key (including marker)
+  - write the keys (including markers)
-- Length of array; ie. amount of objects in the array.
-This is the "len" part of the variant type (see [section on collection variants])
+- Length of array, encoded using the "number of objects" variant type
-- for each object
+- for each object in array
+  - amount of K/V pairs in the object, encoded using "number of k/v pairs per object" variant type
   - for each key/value pair in object
-    - encode the _index of the key_, using the same type as "len" part of variant type, without marker
+    - encode the _index of the key_, using the "number of unique keys" variant type, without marker
     - encode the value for that key

 <!-- ### Arrays (homogenous)